EichlerLab/svpop/README.md

 Supported types are:
 1. bed: DATA paths for pre-formatted BED file (BED 6+, #CHROM, POS, END, ID, SVTYPE, SVLEN, + other optional fields).
    IDs must be unique.
+1. deepvariant: DATA is a path to a DeepVariant VCF.
+1. clair3: DATA is a path to a Clair3 VCF.
+1. cutesv: DATA is a path to a CuteSV VCF.
+1. delly: DATA is a path to a Delly2 VCF.
 1. pavbed: DATA is a path to a bed directory in PAV (`results/{sample}/bed` in a PAV run directory).
+1. pavbedhap: Each haplotype is an independent callset.
+DATA is a path to the PAV run directory (where `results` is found).
+Each PAV sample has two samplesin SV-Pop, one with "-h1" and one with "-h2" appended to the sample name.
+   For example, for PAV sample "HG00733", SV-Pop would have samples "HG00733-h1" and "HG00733-h2", but not "HG00733".
+1. gatk: DATA is a path to a GATK VCF.
+    * Retrieves FORMAT fields GT, GQ, DP, and AD
+1. longshot: DATA is a path to a longshot VCF.
+    * Retrieves FORMAT fields GT, GQ, and DP
 1. pbsv: DATA is a path to pbsv output VCFs.
 Requires wildcard "{vartype}" in the path which is filled with "sv" for SVs or "dup" for duplication calls.
 1. sniffles: DATA is a path to a Sniffles VCF.
+1. sniffles2: DATA is a path to a Sniffles2 VCF.
 1. svim: DATA is a path to a SVIM VCF.
 1. svimasm: DATA is a path to a SVIM-asm VCF.
-1. gatk: DATA is a path to a GATK VCF.
-    * Retrieves FORMAT fields GT, GQ, DP, and AD
-1. longshot: DATA is a path to a longshot VCF.
-    * Retrieves FORMAT fields GT, GQ, and DP
 1. vcf: DATA is a path to an arbitrary VCF.
     * Use PARAM field keywords "info" and "format" to specify INFO and FORMAT fields to include in the BED file as variant annotations (e.g. "info=AF;format=GT,GQ").